machinat/sociably/website/docs/rendering-elements.md

 );
 ```

-### General Element Type
+### General Tags

-Element with string type (lower cased beginning JSX tag) in Machinat is _general_ that it can be rendered by bots of all platforms.
+Element with string type (lower cased beginning JSX tag) in Machinat is _general_.
+It can be rendered by bots of all platforms.
 Supported element tags and its props are listed below.

-Textual element types:
+##### Textual element types:

 - `b` - render children text bold if supported.
   - `children` - textual node.